Aadil-Iqbal1729/TDS_Project-1/README.md

 ## Files
 - **users.csv**: Contains information about GitHub users in Stockholm with over 100 followers.
 - **repositories.csv**: Contains information about public repositories from these users.
+- **ScrapCode.py** : Python script used to collect data via the GitHub API.

 ## Data Collection
 - Data collected using the GitHub API.